ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

     ```
     {: pre}

-3. After generating a preinstall file, send a license generation request to the [RackWare licensing team](mailto:sales@rackwareinc) with the following information:
+3. After the preinstall file is generated, send a license generation request to the [RackWare licensing team](mailto:sales@rackwareinc) with the following information:

     a.
 RMM license (subject line)